 As a mutual insurance holding company, American Enterprise is committed to helping customers secure a financial future by providing solutions that protect their health, happiness, and financial resources.

-Until 2017, American Enterprise, a mutual insurance holding company, relied on a legacy in-house system to help manage customer service requests, which included services such as providing enhancements and fixes to IT business applications and supporting infrastructure, hardware replacements and new ID requests.
+Until 2017, American Enterprise Group, a mutual insurance holding company, relied on a legacy in-house system to help manage customer service requests, which included services such as providing enhancements and fixes to IT business applications and supporting infrastructure, hardware replacements and new ID requests.

 But as the business grew, the company decided to invest in an ITSM software solution to keep up with its needs.
 “We reached a point where we thought, ‘How do we get an affordable, customizable system that empowers our team without requiring domain and coding knowledge?’
 And that’s when we started looking at Vivantio,” said Burt Hixenbaugh, Cloud Architect at American Enterprise.